Ivans-Labs/DataHinge/README.md

 Use the `module` command to select and run a module:

-`databolt module mrcleaner --dir /path/to/directory --file-ext .txt --num-workers 4`
+`DataHinge module mrcleaner --dir /path/to/directory --file-ext .txt --num-workers 4`

 This will run the `mrcleaner` module with the specified arguments.

 ## Custom Modules

-You can create your own custom modules and scripts to extend the functionality of DataBolt.
+You can create your own custom modules and scripts to extend the functionality of DataHinge.
 Simply add your script to the `scripts` directory and define its arguments in the `modules.json` file.

 ## Contributing